 Kids at Heart was established by Julie Shaw in 1994 to provide high quality childcare in a comfortable, safe and stimulating environment.
 Nidderdale Nursery has been operating since 1994, although the current nursery was purpose-built in 2004.
-The School House Nursery in Pannal has been operating since 1995 and Western Kids' Club and Woodlands Kids' Club, were both opened in the same year too.
+The School House Nursery in Pannal has been operating since 1995 and Woodlands Kids’ Club opened in the same year too.

 All our settings are registered separately as required by Ofsted.
-The purpose of the Ofsted inspection is to identify strengths and weaknesses so that we, as providers, can improve the quality of educational provision and help children achieve the Early Learning Goals for children's learning on entering compulsory education.
+The purpose of the Ofsted inspection is to identify strengths and weaknesses so that we, as providers, can improve the quality of educational provision and help children achieve the Early Learning Goals for children’s learning on entering compulsory education.
 It is also to assure parents and the public that the nursery education funded by the Government is of an acceptable quality.
-Currently this allows 15 hours of free entitlement for children the term after their 3rd birthday.
-This entitlement is for term time only.
+Currently this allows 15/30 hours of funded entitlement (where eligible) for children the term after their 3rd birthday.
+This entitlement is for term time only (we do not currently offer a stretched entitlement).
 For more information see our Ofsted page.

 Each room is different and we follow Ofsted guidelines.
 The numbers of children are determined by the amount and age of children along with the available floor space.